progit/progit/de/02-git-basics/01-chapter2.markdown

 Git figures out that it’s a rename implicitly, so it doesn’t matter if you rename a file that way or with the `mv` command.
 The only real difference is that `mv` is one command instead of three — it’s a convenience function.
 More important, you can use any tool you like to rename a file, and address the add/rm later, before you commit.

 Git ist clever genug, selbst herauszufinden, dass du die Datei umbenannt hast.
 Du brauchst dies also nicht explizit mit dem `git mv` Befehl zu tun.
-Der einzige Unterschied ist, dass du mit `git mv` nur einen Befehl, nicht drei, ausführen mußt - das ist natürlich etwas bequemer.
+Der einzige Unterschied ist, dass du mit `git mv` nur einen Befehl, nicht drei, ausführen musst - das ist natürlich etwas bequemer.
 Darüberhinaus kannst du aber Dateien auf jede beliebige Art und Weise extern umbenennen und dann später `git add` bzw. `git rm` verwenden, wenn du einen Commit zusammenstellst.

 ## Viewing the Commit History ##